 Which health conditions affect my rates?

 - Cancer.
-Your provider may ask to monitor you for up to a year before it determines your coverage.
-But with so many types, a cancer diagnosis doesn’t necessarily mean you won’t be considered for life insurance.
+Your eligibility for coverage after cancer depends on the type of cancer you had and how aggressive it was.
+But a diagnosis doesn’t necessarily mean you won’t be considered for life insurance.
 This is also the case for those with a personal or family history of cancer.

 - Heart disease.
 Providing your insurer with the severity of your condition can help it accurately evaluate your coverage.